 Hard chrome plating is an electroplating process that involves applying a layer of chromium to a surface by submerging it in a chromic acid solution.
 Hard chrome plating can increase the durability, hardness, wear resistance and corrosion resistance of metal components for more effective use in machinery and equipment.
 It is possible to apply chrome plating without altering the properties of the original component, and deposit it in the precise thickness necessary for a specific application.
 Hard chrome plating creates a surface that is very hard (68-72 Rockwell C), highly wear and corrosion resistant, has a low coefficient of friction, and very smooth and easy to clean.
 Here are some of the benefits of hard chrome plating and the desirable properties it offers.

-• Variety of chrome finishing options: Hard chrome permits various finishing options including grinding and polishing.
-You can apply thick hard chrome plating, then precisely grind it down to meet exact dimensions for parts.
+- Variety of chrome finishing options: Hard chrome permits various finishing options including grinding and polishing.
+You can apply thick hard chrome plating, then precisely grind it down to meet the exact dimensions for parts.
 It is also possible to polish hard chrome to exceptional smoothness for applications that require very low friction and abrasion.
-For applications when aesthetic appeal is a concern, manufacturers of industrial chrome plating can polish and shine it for the same attractive look as decorative chrome.
+For applications where aesthetic appeal is a concern, manufacturers of industrial chrome plating can polish and shine it for the same attractive look as decorative chrome.

 These benefits of commercial chrome plating can enhance the existing properties of metal components for more effective use in many industrial applications.
 Companies can maximize the beneficial properties of their hard chrome plating by adjusting the thickness of the plating for increased hardness and durability.
 Through different chrome finishing techniques, hard chrome plating can provide the precise benefits a project requires.